yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 ![steampunk_clock_calendar_mkii__2_9__rc_by_yereverluvinuncleber-d4l5xny](https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-version-2.9/assets/2788342/f2dc5337-0c98-418c-9b68-2374ae7c4222)

- The Volume widget is currently Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+ This widget is currently Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

  This version was developed on Windows 10 64bit using 32 bit VisualBasic 6 as a FOSS